 Sputnik is a movie from 2020 set in the Soviet era.
-As well as having a fantastic story thick with allegorical possibilities, it also feels like a movie from the Soviet era – as if it were riveted together from half inch steel plate.
+As well as having a fantastic story thick with allegorical possibilities, it also feels like a movie from the Soviet era – as if half inch steel plate had been riveted together.

-There are touches of pure Hollywood too, not least in the character of its chief protagonist, the smart and businesslike Tatyana Klimova (played by the eye-catching Oksana Akinshina), a feisty shrink we first meet refusing to be made a scapegoat for some misdemeanour.
-Maverick credentials established (pure Hollywood), she’s soon been drafted in to take a look at a cosmonaut who’s recently arrived back on planet Earth after his mission went a bit awry.
+There are touches of pure Hollywood too, not least in the character of its chief protagonist, the smart and businesslike Tatyana Klimova (played by the eye-catching Oksana Akinshina), a feisty shrink we first meet refusing to be made a scapegoat for some misdemeanour or other.
+Maverick credentials established, she’s soon been drafted in to take a look at a cosmonaut who’s recently arrived back on planet Earth after his mission went a bit awry.

 Konstantin Veshnyakov (Pyotr Fyodorov) is being held in quarantine in a remote facility.
 He’s lucky – his fellow cosmonaut died gruesomely soon after their ship touched back down in Kazakhstan.
 Less luckily, there’s something living inside Veshnyakov, an extra-terrestrial thing that exits his body (spectacularly) at night to feed.

 So, a little bit Alien, a little bit The Astronaut’s Wife, and a whole lot its own thing entirely.
 And that’s about as much plot as it’s necessary to know about Sputnik.
 The rest of the film consists of the shrink learning about the true nature of the creature inside the colonel, and wondering how much the colonel understands about what’s happening to him while he sleeps.
 He seems, by day, to be a normal human being, to the point where he’s beginning to ask awkward questions.
 He’s a hero of the Soviet Union and deserves better treatment than this!